From CALL to TELL

 From TELL to the normalisation of change

-I think that in order to fully implement a TELL ‘approach’ you need a certain amount of normalisation or invisibility of digital technology.
-That said, digital technologies are continuously evolving and we will always be playing catch up as educators and learners.
+In order to fully implement a TELL ‘approach’ you need a certain amount of normalisation or invisibility of digital technology, which may not always be feasible in some educational contexts.
+At the same time, digital technologies are continuously evolving and we will always be playing catch up as educators and learners.
 In fact, this could be said of many other areas of our lives at the moment where technology is playing an ever increasing role, such as in our professional lives and relationships.
 It is natural for people to crave stability and feel unsettled by the unpredictability life offers.
-However, If we want to be successful in life and as educators, this attitude will need to change.
-We shouldn’t be hiding away from these technological developments for fear of failure, but rather view these changes as an opportunity to constantly improve on the way we live and learn.
+However, we shouldn’t be hiding away from these technological developments for fear of failure, but rather view these changes as an opportunity to constantly improve on the way we live and learn.

 Warschauer M. (1996) “Computer Assisted Language Learning: an Introduction”.